Skip to content

 • {spec_test}_screenshots.tar

 A .tar archive containing test execution screenshots, if there are any.
 Please note that the cypress/execute action overrides the Cypress screenshot directory (the one possibly defined by screenshotsFolder, otherwise the default repo_root/cypress/screenshots).
-This new, UUID-named, directory is created at the root of the source code repository and is available in an after hook via the OPENTF_CYPRESS_SCREENSHOT_FOLDER environment variable.

 Examples

-In this first example, the Cypress project is at the root of the source code repository.
+In this first example, the Cypress project is at the root of the source code repository:

 - uses: cypress/execute@v1